ahmetugsuz/Finland_Bus_Routes_V2/README.md

 ### Cleanup Application <a name="cleanup-application"></a>

-The Cleanup Application is an essential component of the Finland Bus Routes system, designed to cater to developer needs.
+The Cleanup Application is an essential component of the greater Helsinki Bus Routes system, designed to cater to developer needs.
 Its primary role is to maintain the database, ensuring optimal performance and data freshness.
 This component was developed with specific goals in mind:

-- **Database Maintenance**: The continuous data accumulation from buses across Finland necessitates regular database maintenance.
+- **Database Maintenance**: The continuous data accumulation from buses across Helsinki region necessitates regular database maintenance.
 The Cleanup Application is responsible for the scheduled purging of outdated data, preventing the database from becoming unwieldy.

 - **Developer Focus**: Finland Bus Routes primarily targets developers interested in exploring and understanding real-time bus telemetry data.
 For this developer-focused environment, historical data may not be necessary, making the Cleanup Application a valuable asset.